About Alliant Energy

 - Social Media

 Since 2011, we have kept retail electric base rates flat and managed customer costs through credits, efficiencies and customized solutions.
-In April, we will request an increase in electric base rates to support investments in our communities that are:
+On April 3, 2017, we requested an increase in electric base rates to support investments in our communities that are: